ChristophePelichet/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-api.md

 ## FAQ

-#### How can I test my plugin through the CLI and what does the main command_line parameters mean ?
+#### How can I test the Plugin and what are the main options for ?

-Once you've installed your monitoring plugin, you can use the centreon-engine user to test it:
+Once the Centreon Plugin installed, you can test it directly on the Centreon poller by logging into the CLI with the *centreon-engine* user and run the command hereafter:

 ```bash
 /usr/lib/centreon/plugins//centreon_purestorage_restapi.pl